gcsandesh/gc-enterprises/README.md

-GC Clothing Store is an online clothing store created using Next.js.
+GC Enterprises is an online clothing store created using Next.js.

 ## Getting Started